jeff75391li/AI-video-script-generator/README.md

 Run `pip install -r requirements.txt` to install the dependencies.

+Then, run `streamlit run main.py` to render the web page.

 ## Instructions
 1. Enter your OpenAI API key to connect to their APIs.
 2. Enter your video topic and video duration.